-a period of time while the underlying condition improves, or while a different treatment is given time to work.
-The need for LTV will be continually reassessed and reduced or stopped when possible. lifelong, if the underlying condition has no chance of a full recovery or treatment.
+- a period of time while the underlying condition improves, or while a different treatment is given time to work.
+The need for LTV will be continually reassessed and reduced or stopped when possible. - lifelong, if the underlying condition has no chance of a full recovery or treatment.
 The use of LTV will be continually reassessed to make sure it is helping your child and is always in their best interest.

-Some children do not improve in the way their LTV team hope, so they might need it on a longer-term basis.
+Some children do not improve in the way their LTV team hope, so they might need it on a long term basis.
 The use of LTV will be continually reviewed to make sure it is the right form of treatment.

 Sometimes LTV is not tolerated, or helpful, and so might be stopped.
-This will always be discussed with you.
+This will always be discussed with you as part of the consent process.